Agrello for Google Docs - strong signatures right inside your favourite text editor

 The document should be finalised collaboratively within the original authoring environment with a transparent audit trail and signed right away when ready.
 The digitally signed document should remain in the same place where the counter-parties edited it.

-By launching the .ID signatures for Google Docs add-on we are taking an important step towards accomplishing our strategy to integrate eIDAS and ESIGN compliant advanced electronic signatures right into the document creation process.
+By launching the Agrello signatures for Google Docs add-on we are taking an important step towards accomplishing our strategy to integrate eIDAS and ESIGN compliant advanced electronic signatures right into the document creation process.

 Our integration strategy is important to us but what remains our True North and product core principle is preserving the original document state and not tampering with it.